MckaySea/rpg40-server/README.md

 ## ** Current Project To-Dos**

-I'll be updating this section later and assigning specific tasks.
+I'll be updating this section as we progress and assigning specific tasks.

 | Team Member | Task Description | Status |
 | :--- | :--- | :--- |